|Print Page Close Window|

 Your Unit Holdings

-Where are my common, subordinated, and preferred units held?
+Where are my common and subordinated units held?

 If you bought common units of Black Stone Minerals, L.P. (“BSM”) in the initial public offering or in the open market since the IPO, those units are held through your broker.

-If you held units in our predecessor, Black Stone Minerals, L.P. (“BSMC”), your BSMC common units were converted into BSM common units and subordinated units in the merger in connection with the closing of the initial public offering, and your BSMC preferred units were exchanged for preferred units in BSM.
+If you held units in our predecessor, Black Stone Minerals, L.P. (“BSMC”), your BSMC common units were converted into BSM common units and subordinated units in the merger in connection with the closing of the initial public offering.
 All your units that were previously held in book-entry at BSMC are now held in book-entry at American Stock Transfer & Trust Company (“AST”), our transfer agent and registrar.Close

 What will it cost me to hold my common units at AST?